US Business Law / Taxes: Most Popular Articles

 This article takes you through the process of determining cost of goods sold for your business tax return.

-Corporate Tax Rate - the federal income tax rate charged to corporations, based on level of income reported on corporate income tax Form 1120.
+A chart showing the corporate tax rates - the federal income tax rate charged to corporations, based on level of income reported on corporate income tax Form 1120.

 Discusses different types of business entities and which is best for different kinds of businesses